JoJoJet/bevy-trait-query/README.md

 // Trait impl boilerplate omitted...

+impl Tooltip for Player {
+    // ...
+}

-fn main() {
+// impl for Villager, Monster, etc. fn main() {
     // We must import this trait in order to register our components.
     // If we don't register them, they will be invisible to the game engine.